 You’d like to think that everything will go swimmingly, and that life will be great.
 Alas, that isn’t always the case.
-Unfortunate things to happen from time to time, and, if they’re not managed properly, they can greatly harm your family’s financial situation.
+Unfortunate things do happen from time to time, and, if they’re not managed properly, they can greatly harm your family’s financial situation.

-Are you set up to absorb the financial impact of bad things that could happen?
+Are you set up to absorb the financial health and impact of bad things that could happen?
 To begin with, you’ll want to create a will.
 This will prevent problems from arising should anything happen to you.

 If a partner dies and it was the fault of someone else, you’ll also want to look at making a wrongful death claim.
 You don’t want to spend your time thinking about these things, but it is important that you’re prepared to handle them should they happen.
 It’s when families aren’t prepared for such things that trouble can arise.

 You’ll have heard the expression that goes like this: “give a man a fish, and you’ll feed for a day.
 Teach a man to fish, and you’ll feed him for a lifetime.”
 The same can, sort of, be applied to your family.
 Your children won’t be financially dependent on you forever, and in any case, you couldn’t do it even if you wanted to — you have a retirement to save for.

 That’s why it’s important that you invest in your family.
 Saving up to send them to college will be well worth it because it’ll allow them to earn a good salary of their own.
 It’s all about spending money on things that’ll pay itself back over time.

 Even things like travel can help your family’s finances, providing you visit places that expand their horizons (in an increasingly global world, this is more important than ever).

 You never know when the car will break down, or when the boiler will break.
 When they do, they have the power to disrupt your financial health and situation.
 For example, you may need to use a credit card to pay for whatever it is to be fixed, which will bring with it debt.
 However, this can be avoided by setting up an emergency fund.